Cambridge Innovation Capital

 Series A in 2019

 Sense Biodetection Limited is a molecular diagnostics company based in Abingdon, United Kingdom, established in 2013.
-The company specializes in developing innovative, user-centered, handheld diagnostic tests aimed at enhancing healthcare decisions, particularly in the fields of infections and oncology.
-Its flagship product, True Point-of-Care, serves as a clinical diagnostic tool that empowers users to make informed treatment decisions in a decentralized healthcare environment.
-By employing advanced molecular methods, including polymerase chain reaction (PCR) technology, Sense Biodetection's equipment allows clinics and medical professionals to detect infections promptly and effectively, facilitating immediate treatment options.
+The company specializes in developing user-centered, handheld diagnostic tests aimed at enhancing healthcare decisions and processes, particularly in the areas of infections and oncology.
+Its flagship product, True Point-of-Care, utilizes advanced molecular methods, including polymerase chain reaction (PCR), to deliver rapid and accurate results.
+This capability allows clinics and medical professionals to detect infections swiftly and make informed treatment decisions in a decentralized healthcare setting, ultimately improving patient outcomes.

 CMR Surgical